LordBodoni/blockchain-developer-bootcamp-final-project/README.md

 4. Escrow realize there are ennough players to play and starts the game
 5. 2 players are selected, one is not
 6. count down of 1.30 mins is started
+7. google meet link is sent to the 2 players ( 3rd player can only watch and listen but can't talk)
-7. 2 players have to select either split or steal
+8. 2 players have to select either split or steal
-8. outcome is revealed and money are sent to
+9. outcome is revealed and money are sent to
    1. players
    2. game trasury